antonioualex/QuoteShip/README.md

-# Cargoplot
+# QuoteShip

-The Cargoplot Pricing Service is designed to aggregate and analyze sea freight shipping quotes, enabling clients to **submit quotes** and retrieve the **expected rates** for shipping containers based on the cheapest available quotes from multiple freight forwarding companies.
+The QuoteShip pricing service is designed to aggregate and analyze sea freight shipping quotes, enabling clients to **submit quotes** and retrieve the **expected rates** for shipping containers based on the cheapest available quotes from multiple freight forwarding companies.